-The Company is classified as a Low Risk firm (reduced from Medium Low on the 21st February 2018) under the Central Bank of Ireland's risk-based framework for the supervision of regulated firms, known as PRISM or Probability Risk and Impact SysteM and is subject to the Central Bank of Ireland's Corporate Governance Requirements for Insurance Undertakings 2015.
+The Company is classified as a Low Risk firm under the Central Bank of Ireland's risk-based framework for the supervision of regulated firms, known as PRISM or Probability Risk and Impact SysteM and is subject to the Central Bank of Ireland's Corporate Governance Requirements for Insurance Undertakings 2015.

-The Company's Board of Directors is made up of one executive director (the CEO) and four nonexecutive directors, two of whom are employees of the Group and two of whom are independent.
+The Company's Board of Directors is made up of one executive director (the CEO) and four non-executive directors, two of whom are employees of the Group and two of whom are independent.
 The Chairman of the Board is a Group appointed non-executive director.

-Board of Directors:
+Board of Directors at 31st December 2020:

-G Kuch (French) (Chairman) G Haughton (CEO) T Chardonnel (French) G Murphy (Independent) H Murphy (Independent) Company Secretary: Tudor Trust Limited.
+S Cariou Hellec (French) (Chairman)

+T Chardonnel (French)

+G Haughton (CEO)

+C McGettrick (Independent)

+G Murphy (Independent)

+Company Secretary:

+Tudor Trust Limited.

-During 2019, Mr Yves Couturier resigned as a director and Chairman and was replaced by Mr Guillaume Kuch.
-Mr Thomas Chardonnel was appointed as a Group Non-Executive Director.
+During 2020, Mr G Kuch resigned as a director and Chairman and was replaced by Ms S Cariou Hellec.
+During 2020, Mr H Murphy resigned as a director and was replaced by Mr C McGettrick.